UW System launches campaign to increase financial aid applications

 The University of Wisconsin System’s new tuition-waiver program aims to help the state compete for talent and fill critical worker shortages.

-But data from financial aid applications determines eligibility, and Wisconsin ranks 38th in the nation for the percentage of high school seniors who complete Free Application for Federal Student Aid (FAFSA) applications.
+But financial aid applications determine eligibility, and Wisconsin ranks 38th in the nation for the percentage of high school seniors who complete Free Application for Federal Student Aid applications.

 The UW System, therefore, has launched an online campaign to help boost the number of students who apply for federal aid.